PavithraGanapathi/Internship-repo/README.md

 ### Day 5: Documentation of Git and GitHub
 **Task**:
-- Create  Day 3 & 4 insight's documentation
+- Documentation of Day 3&4 insight
 - Push all content to GitHub with a clear structure and professional README

 **Insights**: